 If you’re not quite ready to upgrade to a complete smart helmet solution, NUVIZ manufacture an integrated HUD system that syncs with iOS or Android phones and allows for customisable connectivity.

 Once equipped, the device allows for real-time display of speed, navigation, music control, and the ability to shoot photo and video content.
 Riders can interact with the HUD display via a discrete handlebar-mounted Bluetooth remote – designed to be fully operational while wearing gloves.
 NUVIZ is available now from $699 USD and will continue to be updated with new features as they’re developed.

 Harley Davidson are a company with more than a century’s worth of experience when it comes to motorcycles, but with Project LiveWire they’ve got their eyes fixed firmly on the future.
 With the electric market projected to grow rapidly, the company have committed to invest $25–50 million per year into the sector.

 The LiveWire initiative will bring a fully electric Harley to market, with executives confirming this year that the model will be available for purchase by mid-2019.
-While specs are scant at this stage, the company has confirmed that the bike will be able to accelerate from 0–95 kilometres per hour in 4 seconds – and that it will have a range of approximately 80 kilometres.
+While specs are scant at this stage, the company has confirmed that the motorbike will be able to accelerate from 0–95 kilometres per hour in 4 seconds – and that it will have a range of approximately 80 kilometres.